owainow/cardiff-serverless-days-workshop/README.md

 We can now try filter and add a new todo to check our new feature is working as expected.

+Once we verify our feature is working as expected we can create a pull request to merge our feature branch into our main branch.
+We should then see our features in our production enviroment.

 ## 8. Conclusion

 Once on the app we can test our change and see how we are able to get and filter our todo's using the API built from our database!